-Q: Why do Consumers for Sensible Energy and other consumer, environmental and public health organizations oppose these projects?
+Q: Why does Consumers for Sensible Energy and other consumer, environmental and public health organizations oppose these projects?

-A: These projects are not in the best interest of New England Consumers:
+A: These projects are against the best interests of New England consumers for several reasons:

-If the proponents succeed, consumers will be forced to take all of the risk and most of the costs of these projects, while any profits will go to the companies building the pipeline.
+If the industry succeeds, consumers will assume most of the costs of these projects as profits flow to the companies building the pipelines.

-Q: New England has some of the highest electricity prices in the nation, won’t these additional natural gas pipelines reduce costs?
+Q: New England has some of the nation’s highest electricity prices.
+Won’t these additional natural gas pipelines reduce costs?

-Building new pipelines to reduce prices during occasional short term cold snaps is like building a new addition on your house to accommodate your in-laws who come to stay once a year, when you already have a spare room that you use for storage.
+Building new pipelines to reduce prices during occasional short-term cold snaps is like building a new addition on your house to accommodate your in-laws who come to stay once a year, when you already have a spare room that you use for storage.
 It costs a fortune and creates safety hazards, without meeting any necessity that can’t be met by clearing out a few boxes.

-Q: Who pays for any cost overruns, like we saw with the Big Dig?
+Q: Who will pay for any cost overruns on new pipelines, like we saw with the Big Dig?

 A: Electricity consumers in New England.

 Q: Are additional natural gas pipelines necessary to ensure the reliability of our electricity grid?

 A: Not according to the experts.
 An independent study commissioned by the Massachusetts Chief Consumer Advocate and Attorney General concluded “that power system reliability will be maintained with or without electric ratepayer investment in new natural gas pipeline capacity.”